BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • An additional fund manager with at least three years of experience who has managed an average AUM of not less than Rs.
 500 crores.

-• No regulatory action against the sponsor or AMC during the last three years.
+• No regulatory action must have been taken against the sponsor or AMC during the last three years.

 For investors, SIFs maintain a minimum investment threshold of Rs.
 10 lakh at the PAN level across all investment strategies offered by the SIF.
 This threshold does not include investments made in regular mutual fund schemes of the same AMC.
 The AMC may offer systematic investment options while ensuring compliance with this threshold requirement.